 Kigen’s Saïd Gharout, leads the GSMA eSIM Working Group 7, which defines the SGP.31 and SGP.32 GSMA eUICC Specifications for IoT Remote SIM Provisioning (RSP).
 We sit down with Saïd to learn about all you need to know about eSIM RSP for IoT and what’s coming ahead that you should prepare for.

-Innovations leading to cellularly connected machines with the rise of IoT saw a need for SIMs to further reduce in size, increase spoilage resistance, and offer greater electrical and memory endurance.
+Innovations leading to cellularly connected machines with the rise of IoT saw a need for SIMs to reduce the size further, increase spoilage resistance, and offer greater electrical and memory endurance.

-ETSI (via TS 102 671, first published in 2010) took notice of this and, to ease their adoption and ensure quality assurance, standardized a new class of SIM with more robust physical and logical characteristics.
+ETSI (via TS 102 671, first published in 2010) noticed this and standardized a new class of SIM with more robust physical and logical characteristics to ease their adoption and ensure quality assurance.
 This included a move from discrete, physical SIM cards to “soldered down” M2M form factors, which delivered on the resiliency requirements but posed an issue around choosing or switching networks.

-To address this, the GSMA (the Carriers’ industry trade association), agreed to establish a solution through an industry-backed set of specifications via a specialized SIM group.
-GSMA released the first version of this, defining eSIM that is suitable for Remote SIM Provisioning to target the M2M market, in 2013.
-Since then, the world of IoT has evolved beyond the point-to-point connectivity that the terminology of M2M applied to; and moving more towards hyper-connected cloud and data.
-For this, the eSIM group has been exploring how to simplify RSP for the variety of use cases IoT now serves.
+To address this, the GSMA (the Carriers’ Industry Trade Association) agreed to establish a solution through an industry-backed set of specifications via a specialized SIM group.
+GSMA released the first version, defining eSIM as suitable for Remote SIM Provisioning to target the M2M market in 2013.
+Since then, the world of IoT has evolved beyond the point-to-point connectivity that the terminology of M2M applied to and is moving more towards hyper-connected cloud and data.
+For this, the eSIM group has been exploring how to simplify RSP for the variety of use cases IoT serves.

 Specification relevance will depend on the role and or activity you perform.